pyodide/pyodide/docs/development/abi.md

 This section reflects the aspirational ABI for `pyodide_2025_0`.
 This is all subject to change without notice.

+This ABI is intended for use with Python 3.13.
 The Emscripten version is 4.0.6.
-The Python version is 3.13.
-Python 3.13 must be used at build time.

 By default, emcc will compile and link C++ libraries with exceptions disabled, so that `throw` is an abort.
 The same is true for `setjmp`/`longjmp`.
 To enable